constantx/constantx-website/src/content/thoughts/styleguide.md

 For quotes with attribution, use the `<cite>` tag and footnote references:

 > To see the world, things dangerous to come to, to see behind walls, draw closer, to find each other, and to feel.
-That is the purpose of life.<br>
+That is the purpose of life.
+>
 > — <cite>The Secret Life of Walter Mitty[^1]</cite>

 [^1]: https://en.wikipedia.org/wiki/The_Secret_Life_of_Walter_Mitty_(2013_film)